 BOARD OF DIRECTORS STATEMENT

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Swiis International Ltd.’s slavery and human trafficking statement for the financial year commencing 1 October 2020 and ending 30 September 2021.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Swiis International Ltd.’s anti-slavery and human trafficking statement for the financial year commencing 1 October 2021 and ending 30 September 2022.
 References to “Swiis”, “we”, “us”, “our” or the “company” are to Swiis International Ltd and the members of its group.

 SWIIS INTERNATIONAL LIMITED